-People sometimes ask me how on earth does the moonphase actually work???
+People sometimes ask us how does the moonphase actually work?
 This because there is no manual in English.
-So I have translated in English for you guys how it actually works.
+So we have translated in English for you how it actually works.

 To set it right, you set number 29,5 under the little pointer of the moondial.
-On a calender one counts the number of days from the new moon untill the day when one put the clock to work and uses its finger for each day per 'tooth'.
+On a calendar one counts the number of days from the new moon until the day when one put the clock to work and uses its finger for each day per 'tooth'.

 It can happen that you want to adjust the moonphase, but that the moonphase jams.
 This is normal.
-What you have to do is, forward the pointers a couple of 'hours' untill the moonphase will not be 'released'.
+What you have to do is, forward the pointers a couple of 'hours' until the moonphase will be 'released'.
 During forwarding the pointers, let the clock chime every half an hour.

-And not to forget, calender days are not the same as moondays!
+And not to forget, calendar days are not the same as moondays!